 Interferon is given to stimulate the body’s immune system to fight some types of cancer.
-The exact way in which it works is not fully understood.
-It's thought to have a variety of effects on the body.
-It may do one or more of the following:
+The immune system is the body’s defence against infection and disease.

 reduce the ability of the cancer cells to protect themselves from the immune system